 - Horticulture displays will give visitors insight into establishing a Florida Friendly yard by using appropriate plants and cultural methods.
 Butterfly gardening plants will be featured.
 Visitors will also learn how to distinguish beneficial insects from problem pests.

-- Visit with CALS Ambassadors and learn about life as a UF agriculture student.
+- Visit with CALS Ambassadors and learn about life as a student at the UF College of Agricultural and Life Sciences.
 Ambassadors will give information about major programs, admission, enrollment and hand out plenty of Gator goodies.

 The expo is on 1,680 acres, 4 miles southeast of U.S. 319 (Veteran’s Parkway) on Georgia Highway 133 near Moultrie.
 Expo hours are 8:30 a.m. to 5 p.m.
 Tuesday and Wednesday and 8:30 a.m. to 4 p.m.
 Thursday.
 Admission price is $10 per person per day, or $20 for a three-day pass.
 Children 10 and under get in free, if they’re accompanied by a parent or guardian.

 Writer: Brad Buck, 352-294-3303, firstname.lastname@example.org